aves-labs/python-coding-challenges/README.md

 - **Run solutions** - Python files are executable and contain the implementations

 ## Folder Structure

+Each challenge follows this pattern:

 /challenge-name/
-│
-├── solution.py # The working code
+    solution.py          - The working Python code
-├── problem.md # What problem is being solved
-└── solution_manual.md # How to use and understand the solution #Note: Not each folder has solution_manual.md
+    problem.md           - Description of the problem
+    solution_manual.md   - Explanation of the solution (when available)

+Note: Some folders may not have all file types

 ## Why I even created this